 What Actually Moves the Needle vs Shiny Objects

-Where most of the biggest wins come from are in spite of all the new tools:
+Where most of the biggest wins come from in spite of all the new tools:

 - Clean lists and solid consent practices.